BastiHz/stressaddition/cran-comments.md

 I recently learned that my old address (sebastian.henz@ufz.de) is probably going to get deactivated in a few months.
-To ensure long-term maintainability of the package I changed the address to one that will remain active for the foreseeable future.
-I have sent a confirmation from the old address to CRAN-submissions@R-project.org.
+To ensure long-term maintainability of the package I changed the address to one that will remain active for the foreseeable future (many years).
+I have sent a confirmation from the old address to cran-submissions@R-project.org.

 ## Test environments
 * local Windows 10 installation, R 4.0.2
 * Ubuntu Linux 16.04 LTS on R-hub, R-release
 * Windows Server 2008 R2 SP1 on R-hub, R-devel
+* Fedora Linux on R-hub, R-devel
 * Ubuntu 20.04 LTS on GitLab-CI, R 4.0.2
 * Ubuntu 20.04 LTS on GitLab-CI, R devel (2020-08-18 r79041)
 * Debian GNU/Linux 10 on GitLab-CI, R 3.6.3